Argentina’s Struggle for Stability

 United States.
 Relations with the United States have fluctuated according to Argentina’s domestic political situation.
 During the twentieth century, U.S. policymakers were often displeased with Perón’s leftist policies and neutrality during the Cold War, and eventually cut off U.S. aid to Argentina.
 Following Argentina’s 1976 coup, the military government became an important ally of Washington’s anti-communist efforts, and recently declassified documents have revealed U.S. financial and intelligence support for the Argentine junta during the Dirty War period.

 Relations shifted again during the left-wing Kirchner administrations, which developed close ties with Venezuela and Iran.
 But center-right Macri strived for closer ties with the United States, and his 2017 visit to the White House was the first by an Argentine leader in nearly a decade.
-Milei has also positioned himself as strongly pro-West and pro-United States; as president, he immediately rejected Fernández’s push to join BRICS—an economic grouping comprising Brazil, Russia, India, China, and South Africa—before it expanded in early 2024.
-Since 1998, Argentina has been a major non–North Atlantic Treaty Organization (NATO) ally of the United States, one of only three countries in Latin America to hold this distinction, the others being Brazil and Colombia.
+Milei has also positioned himself as strongly pro-West and pro-United States.
+As president, he immediately rejected Fernández’s push to join BRICS—an economic grouping originally comprising Brazil, Russia, India, China, and South Africa—before it expanded in early 2024.
+Additionally, since 1998, Argentina has been a major non–NATO ally of the United States, one of only three countries in Latin America to hold this distinction, the others being Brazil and Colombia.

 European Union.
 Argentina and the European Union (EU) primarily manage bilateral relations through a 1990 trade framework with specific agreements on fisheries, nuclear energy, and scientific and technological cooperation.
 Additionally, the EU holds regular bilateral dialogues with Argentina on issues relating to energy, trade, digitalization, and human rights through the EU-Argentina Joint Committee, the last meeting of which was held in 2022.

-On trade, the EU remains a major destination for Argentina’s exports, with trade in goods totaling more than $22.6 billion in 2022.
-European companies also invest heavily; in 2022, they held 44 percent of the foreign investment stock in Argentina.
-As a member of Mercosur, Argentina is part of ongoing efforts to ratify a free trade agreement with the EU, though negotiations remain stalled.
+On trade, the EU remains a major destination for Argentina’s exports, with trade in goods totaling more than $17 billion in 2024.
+European companies also invest heavily; in 2023, they held more than $42 billion worth of stocks in Argentina.
+As a member of Mercosur, Argentina is party to the EU-Mercosur trade agreement, which still awaits final EU approval.

 Recommended Resources

-The University of Ljubljana’s Rok Spruk details the rise and fall of Argentina’s economy for Latin American Economic Review.
+The University of Ljubljana’s Rok Spruk details the rise and fall of Argentina’s economy in this 2019 piece for Latin American Economic Review.

 The Carnegie Endowment for International Peace’s Christopher S. Chivvis, Beatrix Geaghan-Breiner, and Oliver Stuenkel examine Argentina’s role in the emerging world order.